 Many Heathrow chairs are still in use after 15 years service!

-3. The chair Seat
+3. The Seat on heavy duty office chairs

 Seats for chairs used in a 24/7 environment need to be strengthened to “carry the load”.
 Normal or standard office chair seats are not designed for a heavy duty application.

 The chair SEAT consists of 3 major components, namely:

 a.
 The seat base